dovene/AngularTestingArchitecture/README.md

-# Pluralsight's Unit Testing in Angular Course
+# Derived mainly from Pluralsight courses
 This is an Angular App that puts together various good practices such as :

 - Unit tests